TQUK Level 1 Certificate in Design, Engineer, Construct! The Digital Built Environment (RQF)

 Evidence: from assessor observations, creation of a 3D architectural model using Autodesk Revit software

 Additional information and guidance: Candidates will have completed reasonable research by this point and be in possession of the design brief, sketch schemes, building services data and aesthetic information.
 They are to introduce spaces/rooms which are included in their eco classroom design by drawing walls using specified materials to encompass the rooms which have been identified in the Brief.
-Areas should be calculated using standardized units (m3), rooms named, and doors added to demonstrate the flow of the building.
+Areas should be calculated using standardised units (m3), rooms named, and doors added to demonstrate the flow of the building.
 Candidates should be encouraged to ‘test’ their designs by firstly estimating and then physically measuring rooms having a similar function within their school (e.g. disabled toilets, classrooms etc).
 They should research guidance specific to accommodation and inhabitants.
 Windows, curtain walling, floors, ceilings, roofs and furniture can be added and the external site can be modelled to include topography.

 Candidates should be able to use the software to produce projections and rendering to provide realistic designs